rupertgermann/image-crawler/memory-bank/progress.md

 **Next Steps (based on current task):**
 *   Verify and implement `stop()` methods in `LocalCrawler` and `WebCrawler` classes.
 *   Ensure `main.cjs` correctly handles `stopLocalScan` and `stopWebDownload` IPC messages, calls the crawler `stop()` methods, and emits `scan-stopped` / `web-stopped` events back to the renderer.

+---

+# Progress Update - Backend for Header Action Buttons (Stop Functionality)

+## Objective:
+Implement the backend logic to support the new "Stop" button in the UI header, allowing users to cancel ongoing local scans and web downloads.

+## Implemented Features:

+1.  **IPC Channel Setup (`electron/preload.js`):**
+    *   Added new IPC channels (`stopLocalScan`, `stopWebDownload`) to allow the renderer process to request a stop operation.
+    *   Added event listeners (`onScanStopped`, `onWebStopped`) for the renderer to be notified when a scan/download has actually been stopped.
+    *   Renamed existing event listeners (e.g., `onLocalCrawlerLog` to `onScanLog`) for consistency with `renderer.js`.
+    *   Updated `removeAllListeners` functions to include the new and renamed events.

+2.  **Main Process Handling (`electron/main.cjs`):**
+    *   Introduced `activeLocalCrawler` and `activeWebCrawler` variables to keep track of the currently running crawler instances.
+    *   Updated `START_LOCAL_SCAN` and `START_WEB_DOWNLOAD` IPC handlers to store the active crawler instance and clear it upon completion or error.
+    *   Added checks to prevent starting a new scan/download if one of the same type is already in progress.
+    *   Implemented new IPC handlers for `STOP_LOCAL_SCAN` and `STOP_WEB_DOWNLOAD`:
+        *   These handlers call the `stop()` method on the respective active crawler instance.
+        *   They send `'scan-stopped'` or `'web-stopped'` events back to the renderer upon successfully calling the stop method.
+        *   They clear the reference to the active crawler.
+    *   Ensured event names used for sending data to the renderer (logs, completion, errors) are consistent with `preload.js` and `renderer.js`.

+3.  **Local Crawler Stop Logic (`src/modes/local-crawler.js`):**
+    *   Added a `stopRequested` boolean flag, initialized to `false`.
+    *   Implemented an `async stop()` method that sets `stopRequested = true` and emits a log.
+    *   Integrated `if (this.stopRequested)` checks within recursive methods (`_estimateTotalFiles`, `scanDirectory`) and `processFile` to halt operations gracefully.
+    *   The `start()` method now also checks this flag at various points for early exit.
+    *   The final `complete` event summary now includes a `stoppedByUser` flag.

+4.  **Web Crawler Stop Logic (`src/modes/playwright-crawler.js`):**
+    *   Added a `stopRequested` boolean flag, initialized to `false`.
+    *   Implemented an `async stop()` method that sets `stopRequested = true`, emits a log, and attempts to close the Playwright browser if active.
+    *   Integrated `if (this.stopRequested)` checks within the main `start()` loop (before provider iteration, before image URL iteration) and at the beginning of `processImage()`.
+    *   The `finally` block in `start()` ensures the browser is closed if it was opened, even if a stop was requested.
+    *   The final `complete` event summary now includes a `stoppedByUser` flag.

+## Encountered Errors & How We Fixed Them:

+*   **Missing IPC Channels:** `preload.js` was missing the necessary functions and event listeners to handle stop requests and notifications.
+This was resolved by adding the required `ipcRenderer.invoke` calls and `ipcRenderer.on` listeners.
+*   **Lack of Crawler Instance Management:** `main.cjs` did not track active crawler instances, making it impossible to call a `stop()` method.
+This was fixed by introducing `activeLocalCrawler` and `activeWebCrawler` variables and managing their lifecycle.
+*   **No Stop Mechanism in Crawlers:** The `LocalCrawler` and `PlaywrightCrawler` classes lacked internal logic to interrupt their operations.
+This was addressed by adding a `stopRequested` flag and integrating checks for this flag throughout their processing loops, and by adding a specific `stop()` method to each.
+*   **Event Name Inconsistencies:** Event names for logs, completion, and errors were inconsistent between `main.cjs`, `preload.js`, and `renderer.js`.
+These were standardized (e.g., `local-crawler-log` to `scan-log`).

+## Overall Assessment:
+The backend functionality for stopping both local scans and web downloads is now fully implemented.
+The changes ensure that stop requests from the UI are correctly processed, ongoing operations are halted as gracefully as possible, and the UI is notified of the outcome.

+---

+# Bug Fix - Web Mode Output Directory Selector Not Working

+## Issue:
+The "Select Output" button in the "Web Mode Options" section of the UI was not functional.
+Clicking it did not open a directory selection dialog.

+## Root Cause:
+While the button element (`selectWebOutputDirBtn`) existed in `electron/index.html`, the corresponding JavaScript event listener in `electron/renderer.js` to handle its click event was missing.

+## Fix Implemented:

+1.  **`electron/renderer.js`:**
+    *   Added an event listener for the `selectWebOutputDirBtn` element.
+    *   This listener, when the button is clicked, now calls `window.electronAPI.selectDirectory('Select Web Output Directory')`.
+    *   If a directory is successfully selected, the `value` of the `webOutputDirInput` text field is updated with the chosen path.
+    *   Log messages are generated for successful selection or any errors during the process.

+## Overall Assessment:
+The web mode output directory selector button is now functional, allowing users to choose a custom output location for their web downloads via the UI.